 Mana Drain: Guts drain, actually.
 Loads of moves use this.

 Mighty Glacier: The Golem species.
-Their attack is so high, they can defeat many monsters in one hit—but they're sssssoo ssssslow...
+Their attack is so high, they can defeat many monsters in one hit and they can soak up damage like a sponge—but they're sssssoo ssssslow...

 Beaklons are pretty much an insect Expy of the Golem.
 High attack.
 High Defense.
 Slow as molasses.

 Durahans are also incredibly strong and tough, with their horrible speed being their only real weakness.
 Unlike Golems and Beaclons, they won't miss constantly due to a decent skill stat.
 They also have longer lifespans and are easier to raise.

 Nice Job Breaking It, Hero: Central to the main plot of 4: Phayne took the fall when his friend Wit broke the school's biggest rule and read the forbidden book.
 Wit goes on to unseal and revive the ultimate evil.

 Nintendo Hard: One of the many common complaints among casual gamers, which reduced the series to cult status.
 They've gotten slightly easier recently.
 Slightly.
 The first two Playstation games, however, were absolutely merciless.